Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

 Blockchain technology is more secure than other platforms.
 However, this doesn’t mean that it is not completely secure.
 There are different ways the blockchain network can be compromised.
 Let’s go through them below one by one to make more sense out of it.

 - 51% attack: In the 51% attack, if an entity can control 51% or more of the network nodes, then it can result in control of the network.
 By doing so, they can modify the data in the ledger and also do double-spending.
-This is possible on networks where the control of miners or nodes are possible.
-This means that private networks are more likely to be safe from 51% attacks, whereas public ones are more vulnerable to this.
+This is possible on networks where the control of miners or nodes is possible.
+This means that private networks are more likely to be safe from 51% of attacks, whereas public ones are more vulnerable to this.

 - Double-spending: Double-spending is yet another problem with the current blockchain technology.
 To prevent double-spending the blockchain network deploys different consensus algorithms including Proof-of-Stake, Proof-of-Work, and so on.
 Double spending is only possible on networks with a vulnerability to the 51% attack.

-- Cryptographic cracking: Another way the blockchain technology is not secure is that the cryptographic solution that it utilizes.
+- Cryptographic cracking: Another way the blockchain technology is not secure is the cryptographic solution that it utilizes.
 Quantum algorithms or computing are more than capable of breaking cryptographic cracking.
 However, blockchain solutions are now implementing quantum-proof cryptographic algorithms.